RuMaxwell/whitespace-interpreter/README.md

 The program in the beginning, as said before, calculates factorial.
+The program starts with accepting an input of number, for example 6.
+Then it generates numbers that are less than the input, while not less than 0, which are 5, 4, 3, 2, 1, 0 in this case.
+At last, it calculate the multiplication of all those numbers, from 1 to the input, and the factorial is at the stack top, which then is outputted to the screen.

+The actual source code is provided in file "factorial.whitespace".
+For comments about how it works, check file "factorial.comment".
+For exact description of each instruction, you can copy the source code into Whitespace Interpreter, and use step option (`--step, -s`).